• Home

 2. Unrealistic Promises

-3. Weak Industry Expertise
+3. Weak Industry Knowledge

-• Misrepresent technical details in press releases
+• Misunderstand or misrepresent details in news releases

 4. Poor Media and Community Connections

-• Limited relationships with reputable crypto publications
+• They don’t have relationships with trusted crypto media

-• Weak social media or community influence
+• Their social media or community following is weak

-5. Lack of Compliance Awareness
+5. Lack of Compliance Knowledge

-How to Mitigate Risks
+How to Reduce Risks

 Conclusion